wolfgang-stefani/Traffic-Sign-Classifier/README.md

 | Right-of-way at next intersection	      		| Priority Road					 				|
 | Speed limit 30 km/h			| Speed limit 30 km/h      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This does not compare favorably to the accuracy on the test set of 95,6%.
-The reason is that an incorrectly classified image increases the inaccuracy by 20% with only 5 images in total.
+The model was able to correctly classify 4 of the 5 traffic signs, which gives an accuracy of 80%.
+This compares favorably to the accuracy on the test set of 95,6%.
+The difference of 15,6% is not meaningful.
+It's only because one incorrectly classified out of five images in total worsens the accuracy by 20%.

 #### 3. Model's certainty (top 5 softmax probabilities for each image along with the sign type of each probability)

-The code for making predictions on my final model is located in the second last cell of the Ipython notebook.
+The code for making predictions on my final model is located in the third last cell of the Ipython notebook when "evaluate(X_custom, y_custom)" is called.
+The results can be printed out readable using [`tf.nn.top_k`](https://www.tensorflow.org/versions/r0.12/api_docs/python/nn.html#top_k):

+For each of the new images, the model's softmax probabilities are printed out to show the **certainty** of the model's predictions.

+`tf.nn.top_k` returns the values and indices (class IDs) of the top k predictions.
+So if k=5, it'll return the 5 largest probabilities (out of a possible 43) and the corresponding class IDs for each sign.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were